sanbec/elemendas-addons/readme.txt

 2. Go to **Preview Settings**.
 3. Set **Preview Dynamic Content as** "**Search Results**" and fill the **Search Term**.
 4. Adjust the **Display Conditions** to **Search Results**.
-5. Drag and drop the **Search Results Title** widget to customize the title adding the results number and highlighting the search string.
+5. Drag and drop the **Archive Title** widget to customize the title adding the results number and highlighting the search string.
 6. Drag and drop the **Search Results Highlight** widget to highlight the search string within the search results.

 Relax!
 If you don't follow the steps correctly, you will get a note with instructions in the editor when you add the widget